After Egg Retrieval: Do's and Don'tsFertility Treatment

 Period after Egg Retrieval

 After egg retrieval, your body faces hormonal changes; as a result, your first or second period after egg retrieval may be missed or delayed, which is quite normal.
-In most cases, people have their first period 10 to 14 days after egg retrieval, but having the second period depends on when you will ovulate.
+In most cases, people have their first period 10 to 14 days after egg retrieval, but having the second period depends on when they will ovulate.

 Spotting after Egg Retrieval